akshitagit/CPP/README.md

     Make your changes

-    Push it back to your repo
+    Push it back to your Repository

     Click the Compare & pull request button